 “I’ve got a golf match on Tuesday.
-Then I’m going to see Anthrax.
+Then I’m going to see Fourplay.
 How about Thursday?”

 “Maybe Friday?
 No, wait a minute.
 Friday’s definitely out.
 I’m already scheduled for a big sphincter bypass.
 We could do it next Saturday.”

-“I’ll be at Nada Surf.
+“I’ll be at Motorhead.
 Isn’t there an easier way to do this, Doctor?”

-“I do have an extra ticket for Tuesday night’s Janet Jackson concert at the Palace.
+“I do have an extra ticket for Tuesday night’s Red Hot Chili Peppers show.
 I could messenger you the ticket, then meet you at the show and yank your kidney after the opening act.

-“You want to cut me open in the middle of the arena?”
+“You want to cut me open in the middle of the sports arena?”